 More Triceps Strength and Size

-The JM Press is an exercise that can place high amounts of tension on the triceps and can help build muscle and strength.
-While it is a bench press variation, you are drastically flexing your elbows, which is a movement controller by the triceps.
+The JM Press is an exercise that can place high amounts of tension on your triceps and can help build muscle and strength.
+While it is a bench press variation, you are drastically flexing your elbows, which is a movement controlled by your triceps.

 Strength and Power Athletes